 "If new expressionists closed their eyes and painted what they saw then Ben Miller must be taping shut his ears and playing what he hears; blood thrashing through arteries, nerves popping, synapses burning,..doors knocking, feet bounding up echoed stairways...Formerly a part of the 'anti-rock band' Destroy All Monsters, Miller takes the 'anti' idea a step further."
 Melissa Giannini, Detroit Metro Times 2001.

-Miller resided in the NYC-metro area between 2003-2014 touring the East Coast and Europe while collaborating with numerous musicians and visual artists.
-He prefers not to name-drop.
+Miller resided in the NYC-metro area between 2003-2014 touring the East Coast and Europe while collaborating with a gazillion musicians and visual artists.

 SOUND TRACK / DESIGN: